scottg-phq/phq-sample-fixture-handler/README.md

 **Your task: What changes would you make to achieve this outcome?**

+Please provide solutions at two levels:

+1. **Short-term (Quick Win)**: What immediate changes could you make to handle the increased load with minimal code changes?
+Focus on quick fixes that could be implemented and deployed quickly.

+2. **Medium Effort Solution**: What more substantial improvements would you recommend for better long-term scalability and performance?
+Consider architectural changes, optimization strategies, and system design improvements.

-Consider all aspects of the system that would be impacted by this change and propose your solution.
+Consider all aspects of the system that would be impacted by this change and explain your reasoning for each solution.